Stef14-bit/Checkpoint-3-full-stack-music-App/README.md

 adding controller
-add getAll controller for each route query getAllTracks getAllAlbums controllers added getById controllers
+add getAll controller for each route query getAllTracks getAllAlbums controllers add getById controllers

-# STEP 3
+# STEP 3 :

 posting a new track
 updating a track
 deleting a track

+# STEP 4 :

 ## Disclaimer